hantsy/nestjs-rest-sample/docs/auth.md

 1. When a user hits *auth/login* with `username` and `password`, `LocalAuthGuard` will be applied.
 2. `LocalAuthGuard` will trigger `LocalStrategy` , and invokes its `validate` method, and store the result back to `request.user`.
-3. Back the controller,  read user principal from `request`, generate a JWT access token and send back to client.
+3. Back the controller,  read user principal from `request`, generate a JWT token and send it back to the client.

 After logging in, the `access token` can be extracted and put into the HTTP header in the new request to access the protected resources.

-Let's have a look at how  jwt strategy works.
+Let's have a look at how  JWT strategy works.

 Firstly implement the `JwtStrategy`.